-The Honorable Mary B. Thrower, a district magistrate judge for the 28th Judicial District, received an Associate degree from Wichita State University in 1982 and her BS/BA degree from Emporia State University in 1983.
+The Honorable Mary B. Thrower, a district magistrate judge for the 28th Judicial District, serving Ottawa and Saline counties in Kansas, received an Associate degree from Wichita State University in 1982 and her BS/BA degree from Emporia State University in 1983.
 After serving the 28th Judicial District as a court services officer, she relocated to Colorado and received a Juris Doctorate degree from the University of Denver, College of Law in 1992.
 She was in private practice in Colorado Springs for several years and was a senior attorney for the Office of the Guardian ad Litem for three years before returning to Kansas.
 After three years with the Saline County Attorney's office, she was appointed as magistrate judge in January 2006.
 She served on the Judicial Needs Assessment Committee for the weighted caseload study.
-She currently serves as a member of the 28th Judicial District Community Corrections Board and on the Child Safety and Permanency Review Panel, which included service as chair from 2009 to 2012.
+She currently serves as a member of the 28th Judicial District Community Corrections Board.
 In 2013, she was awarded the Franklin N. Flaschner award by the American Bar Association under the Judicial Division National Conference of Specialized Court Judges.
 In 2014, she was appointed to the Supreme Court Task Force on Permanency Planning.
 She has been a member of the Commission since July 2012, serving as chair since June 2015.
+Judge Thrower recently served as a member of the Juvenile Justice Workgroup for the State of Kansas.

 Representative Valdenia C. Winn, Ph.D., a non-lawyer member of the Commission, is currently in her 15th year representing the 34th District, Wyandotte County, in the Kansas House of Representatives.
 Dr. Winn has extensive background in education, including more than 40 years teaching experience as a Professor of History and Political Science at Kansas City Kansas Community College.
-In the Kansas House, Rep. Winn serves as the ranking member on both House Education and Education Budget
+In the Kansas House, Rep. Winn serves as the ranking member on both House Education and Education Budget Committees.
+She also is a member of the House Federal & State Affairs, Joint Rules & Regulations, Capital Preservation Committee, Children's Cabinet &

-Committees.
-She also is a member of the House Federal & State Affairs, Joint Rules & Regulations, Capital Preservation Committee, Children's Cabinet & Trust Fund, the James B. Pearson Fellowship Selection Board, and the Bowhay Institute Legislative Leadership Development Steering Committee (Council of State Governments Midwest).
+Trust Fund, the James B. Pearson Fellowship Selection Board, and the Bowhay Institute Legislative Leadership Development Steering Committee (Council of State Governments Midwest).
 Rep. Winn has been recognized for her legislative accomplishments by the Council of State Governments Midwest (CSG) by being named to the Bowhay Institute Legislative Leadership Development program (CSG Midwest) and the Henry Toll Fellowship Program.
 Dr. Winn has also received numerous awards in education.
 In 2000, the U.S. Department of Education awarded Dr. Winn a Fulbright-Hayes Group Project Abroad to direct a curriculum development team of 16 faculty to Senegal, West Africa.
 Rep. Winn attended the University of Kansas where she received a Bachelor of Science in secondary Education (1972), Master of Arts - History (1975) and Doctorate of Philosophy - History & International Relations (1993).
 She has been a member of the Commission since July 2014.